F-class escort ship: Use and administration

 With the exception of fleet service and convoy duties between 1939 and 1941, they spent most of the war in use as tenders or U-boat training ships.
 Between 1943 and 1945, the escort ships were grouped into five escort flotillas augmented by converted civilian craft as well as torpedo boats of the Torpedoboot Ausland program.

 Ships

 One ship, F 9, was sunk in December 1939 after being torpedoed by HMS Ursula.
 F 5 was damaged by a mine in the Baltic Sea and sank under tow 29 January 1945.
 F 3 was sunk by British aircraft 3 May 1945 and F 6 was sunk by US aircraft 30 March 1945.
-One is also believed to be the craft sunk in Tobruk Harbour by Native Military Corps Lance Corporal Job Maseko on July 21 1942, as a POW consigned to work as stevedore by the occupying Axis forces, for which he was eventually awarded the Military Medal.
+One was claimed to be the craft sunk in Tobruk Harbour by Native Military Corps Lance Corporal Job Maseko on July 21 1942, as a POW consigned to work as stevedore by the occupying Axis forces, for which he was eventually awarded the Military Medal, however none of this class were in the Mediterranean.
 The others survived the war and were scrapped or sunk as target ships.